qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 In :guilabel:`MetadataUrl`, you can define the general path to the XML metadata catalogue.
 This information will be saved in the QGIS project file for subsequent sessions and will be used for QGIS server.
-In the `LegendUrl` section, you can provide the url of a legend image in the url field.
+In the :guilabel:`LegendUrl` section, you can provide the url of a legend image in the url field.
 You can use the Format drop down option to apply the appropriate format of the image.
 Currently png, jpg and jpeg image formats are supported.